- Conditions & treatments

 Foodsmart website has more information on safer foods choices for people at risk of listeriosis.

 - While this group is not strictly defined, a frail older person can be considered as a person over 65 who is in a vulnerable state of health that puts them at greater risk of further deterioration, ill-health or illness.
-Further information about frailty in older people is available at this link: http://www.health.govt.nz/publication/food-and-nutrition-guidelines-heal...
+More information about frailty in older people is available in Food and Nutrition Guidelines for Healthy Older People: A background paper.